huaminghuangtw/Evergreen-Notes/Permanent-Notes/Skin Care.md

 3. Vitamin C
 4. Moisturizer
 	* 要在臉濕潤的狀態下使用，才能達到保濕的效果
-	* Don't neglect your neck!
+	* Don’t neglect your neck!
 5. ⭐ Sunscreen
 	* You should wear sunscreen every single day of the year, no matter what the weather is like, because when you are outside, you are constantly exposed to UV radiation
-		* Even when it's cloudy/overcast days, UV rays can still penetrate through the clouds
+		* Even when it’s cloudy/overcast days, UV rays can still penetrate through the clouds
 		* 防止 Photoaging \& Skin cancer
 		* “Truck Driver Face”: the result of sun damage after years and massive hours behind the wheel driving a truck
 		* The easiest way is to sneak our sunscreen into the products we already wear every day (SPF moisturizers)